Esri/arcgis-runtime-samples-android/java/analyze-hotspots/README.md

 ## How it works

 1. Create a `GeoprocessingTask` with the URL set to the endpoint of a geoprocessing service.
-1. Create a query string with the date range as an input of `GeoprocessingParameters`.
+2. Create a query string with the date range as an input of `GeoprocessingParameters`.
-1. Use the `GeoprocessingTask` to create a `GeoprocessingJob` with the `GeoprocessingParameters` instance.
+3. Use the `GeoprocessingTask` to create a `GeoprocessingJob` with the `GeoprocessingParameters` instance.
-1. Start the `GeoprocessingJob` and wait for it to complete and return a `GeoprocessingResult`.
+4. Start the `GeoprocessingJob` and wait for it to complete and return a `GeoprocessingResult`.
-1. Get the resulting `ArcGISMapImageLayer` using `GeoprocessingResult.getMapImageLayer`.
+5. Get the resulting `ArcGISMapImageLayer` using `geoprocessingResult.getMapImageLayer()`.
-1. Add the layer to the map's operational layers.
+6. Add the layer to the map's operational layers.

 ## Relevant API